TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-The authors would like to thank Jin et al. for the contribution of TextLCD dataset and for allowing its academic use for the benefit of the community.
-This work was supported in part by the Shenzhen Key Laboratory of Robotics and Computer Vision (ZDSYS20220330160557001).
+The authors would like to thank Tongxing Jin, Thien-Minh Nguyen, Xinhang Xu, Yizhuo Yang, Shenghai Yuan, Jianping Li and Lihua Xie for the contribution of the TextLCD dataset \cite{jin2024robust} and for allowing its academic use.